infinum/design-handbook/Design process/Definition/Motion design.md

 # The workflow

+### Step by step guide

 1. Before diving into the motion part, figure out the time and budget constraints:

-* Upcoming projects - should have ballpark estimates for motion included
+* *Upcoming projects* - should have ballpark estimates for motion included
-* Current projects - Project Designer checks with PM if there’s a budget for motion on the project
+* *Current projects* - Project Designer checks with PM if there’s a budget for motion on the project

 2. The Project Designer discusses the animation and works out concept ideas together with a Motion Designer
 3. Motion Designer gives an estimate and a brief direction description.
 When figuring out an estimate, make sure to include: